Strategies vs. Skills: The 411 on Reading Comprehension

 Comprehension skills can be thought of as tasks that a reader is often asked or assigned to complete to reflect on or demonstrate understanding after a text has been read.

-They are often straightforward procedures to assist students in recognizing text structure and manifest tangible results that are easy to assess or grade.
+They are often straightforward procedures designed to address questions students are expected to answer about a text and manifest tangible results that are easy to assess or grade.
 Can the student compare the differences and similarities between two fables or not?
 Did the student sequence the story correctly or not?
 Can the student identify facts and opinions or not?

 Comprehension strategies, however, are at the heart of comprehension instruction.
 Reading experts vary a bit in the identification of comprehension strategies but they generally agree on some form of the following list: Background Knowledge/Schema, Monitoring/Clarifying, Questioning, Summarizing, Determining Importance, Visualizing, Inferring, Making Connections, and Synthesizing.